alxwolf/ubios-cert/README.md

 ## What it does

-Spare you from certificate errors when browsing to your UniFi Dream Machine (Pro/SE)'s administrative page and guest portal.
+Spare you from certificate errors when browsing to your UniFi Dream Machine (Base / Pro / SE / R)'s administrative page and guest portal.

 This set of scripts is installed on devices with UbiOS, like the UniFi Dream Machine Pro (UDMP), and will